Frequently asked questions

 No. As stated in the Guidelines for Grant Applicants (see par.
 4.4.1 footnote n.
 16), “One organisation can be represented by ONLY ONE legal person despite the functional independence of its departments or units”.
 The same organisation - with one legal representative and one single registration number - cannot be represented more than once within the same project.

-2.7 Are international organisations eligible under this call for standard projects?
-Updated on 17.04.2019
+2.7 Are international organisations eligible under this call for proposals?Published on:

 International organisations can participate in this call following the rules set in section 4.3.2 of the Guidelines for Applicants, in particular: